clncmbl/eald-englisc/docs/beowulf/prologue.md

 Wē Gār-Dena in geār-dagum þēod-cyninga þrym gefrūnon, hū þā æðelingas ellen fremedon.

-We of Spear-Danes in yore-days, of nation-kings, glory heard; how the princes courage showed.
+We of Spear-Danes in yore-days, of nation-kings, glory heard; how the princes courage showed.\
+MAYBE: We of Spear-Danes' of yore-days nation-king's glory have heard; how the princes courage showed.

-We heard of the glory of the Spear-Danes in the olden days, of kings of nations, how the princes showed courage.
+We heard of the glory of the Spear-Danes in the olden days, of kings of nations, how the princes showed courage.\
+MAYBE: We have heard of the glory of the kings of the Spear-Danes of olden days, how the princes showed courage.

 geār-dagum
 : olden days (year or yore followed by day in dative plural)